Ruth P. Smith

 Ruth Proskauer Smith (August 14, 1907 – January 22, 2010) was an American advocate for reproductive rights.

 Personal life

 Smith was born Ruth Proskauer on August 14, 1907, in Deal, New Jersey, to Joseph M. Proskauer and Alice Naumburg and grew up in Manhattan.
-Her father served on the New York Supreme Court and was an adviser to New York Governor Alfred E. Smith and a partner of the law firm Proskauer Rose.
+Her father served on the New York Supreme Court, was an adviser to New York Governor Alfred E. Smith, and a partner of the law firm Proskauer Rose.
 Her mother was one of the founders of the Euthanasia Society of America.

-For her secondary education, she attended Ethical Culture Fieldston School, in New York City.
+For her secondary education she attended Ethical Culture Fieldston School in New York City.
 In 1929, Radcliffe College awarded her a bachelor's degree.
-Two years later, she received a Master of Fine Arts in medieval art from the same educational institution.
+Two years later she received a Master of Fine Arts in medieval art, also from Radcliff.

 On June 11, 1932, she married Theodore Smith.
 They had a son, Anthony, and a daughter, Gael.
-The marriage later ended in divorce in 1946.
+The marriage ended in divorce in 1946.

 Early career

 In the 1940s, Smith worked for the Massachusetts chapter of Planned Parenthood.
 As an executive secretary of the organization, she unsuccessfully attempted to overturn the state's banning of birth control.
 In 1953, she moved to New York to work at Mount Sinai Hospital, where she managed the family planning service.
 Two years later, she became the executive director of the Human Betterment Association (later renamed Emergence of the World Population Control Movement), where she worked until 1964.